 With more than one trillion barrels of discovered oil still in the ground, the need for improved oil recovery technology is compelling.
-Primera Reservoir LTD is focused on improving oil and gas recovery from existing fields by bringing together leading technologies to improve water quality and injection, leading oil field chemicals and services to maximize oil recovery.
+Primera Resources is focused on improving oil and gas recovery from existing fields by bringing together leading technologies to improve water quality and injection, leading oil field chemicals and services to maximize oil recovery.

 In order to appraise and design an advance EOR technique, a detailed understanding of field history, geology and physicochemical processes is required.
 An integrated study is essential to investigate pore-scale analysis, laboratory study and field-scale viability assessment.

 Quickly and objectively evaluation of EOR potentials in complex reservoirs using EOR Geo-Screening, ensuring selected technology is the best fit for the reservoir.